apache/beam/website/www/site/content/en/get-started/try-beam-playground.md

 Beam Playground is an interactive environment to try out Beam transforms and examples without having to install Apache Beam in your environment.

-You can try an Apache Beam examples at
+You can try the available Apache Beam examples a
 [Beam Playground](https://play.beam.apache.org/).

 ## Beam Playground WordCount Example